na-na-hi/renget/archive/sfbf5.md

 >Astalos meeting Tobi for the first time and becoming friends!

-\>Tobi is trotting around enjoying their day, taking in all the new smells, enjoying the soft sand off the coast of the jungle brush and the new birds that make him sneeze when you poke them.
+%darkgreen%\>Tobi is trotting around enjoying their day, taking in all the new smells, enjoying the soft sand off the coast of the jungle brush and the new birds that make him sneeze when you poke them.
 \>hiking along they're to busy enjoying the scenery to notice the obstacle in front of them, making full contact and startling the heck out of whatever they bumped into
 \>large pairs of green translucent wings unfurl and the air begins to crackle with neon lightning
 \>"alright, who's the runt that interrupted my preening?"